Bamboo 3.4 Upgrade Guide

 The instructions on this page describe how to upgrade to Bamboo 3.4 from a previous version of Bamboo.
 For details on the Bamboo 3.4 release, see the Bamboo 3.4 Release Notes.

 Please follow the Bamboo 3.4-specific instructions on this page, in addition to the upgrade instructions in the Bamboo upgrade guide.

 Please read the Supported platforms page for the full list of supported platforms for Bamboo.

 The following upgrade notes are specific to Bamboo 3.4.

 - EC2 Security - when using Elastic Bamboo it's no longer necessary to open any inbound ports to your Bamboo Server instance.
 To increase security of your server, please remove any firewall exceptions you may have added.

-- EC2 Security Groups - if you've customised the security groups for Bamboo by removing ingress rules, note that as of Bamboo 3.4, Bamboo will keep the security group synchronised with its default settting - i.e. you will not be able to remove SSH, RDP and Bamboo tunnel ingress rules from the security group definition.
+- EC2 Security Groups - if you've customized the security groups for Bamboo by removing ingress rules, note that as of Bamboo 3.4, Bamboo will keep the security group synchronized with its default settting - i.e. you will not be able to remove SSH, RDP and Bamboo tunnel ingress rules from the security group definition.
 You will still be able to add new ingress rules and your existing rules will be kept.

 - Improved Git support - to use the improved Git support, configure a Git capability on the agent.
 If you don't have a native Git client installed on your agent, Bamboo will automatically fall back to its embedded Git implementation.